exie1/BRain/README.md

 ## Brief description of included files

 ### Plotting files
+* plot_zscorescentroids.m
+  * Plots the zscores and centroids for the same GBP at two different times
 * plot_onePattPlusTailFit.m
   * Plots one pattern from D1 stimulus and histogram of tail for D1 with loglog fit
 * plot_avgTailDegree.m